DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Dense mindbreak splotches along the critical path
 - Mindbreak splotches along the critical path will become more dense for each apartment level.
 I.E. floor 4 has the least.
 Floor 2 has the most
 - Parts of the apartment that aren't along the critical path will have little-to-no splotches
-- IDEA: Brian said to make the orb in the apartments black since its NOT Kin's wife (the wife orb in the mindbreak)
+- Brian said to make the orb in the apartments black since its NOT Kin's wife (the wife orb in the mindbreak)

 ### Lore
 - Forced to walk in the distressed hallways.
 This way we can make sure we deliver the story